 CMMC has been a highly anticipated initiative supported by countless IT professionals.
 The standard was drafted with direct input from leaders at various university-sponsored research centers and other industry professionals.

-CMMC is divided into five maturity levels that are designed to represent the level of cybersecurity program maturity for a certified organization.
+CMMC is divided into five maturity levels that build on one another and are designed to represent the level of cybersecurity program maturity for a certified organization.
 CMMC levels include: